 News of other companies cutting ties quickly followed.
 Nissui’s subsidiary Cité Marine commissioned an audit and ceased being supplied by the factory named in the report.
 Cape May, New Jersey, U.S.A.-based Lund’s Fisheries followed soon after, cutting ties with the Chinese supplier the Outlaw Ocean project named as a user of forced labor.

-Government reactions were also swift.
-Two U.S. lawmakers – representatives Raul M. Grijalva and Jared Huffman – wrote the Customs and Border Patrol agency, calling for it to use the full authority of the UFLPA to investigate the reports and enforce violations.
-The two lawmakers also wrote to Secretary of Commerce Gina Raimondo and NOAA calling for action.
-The U.S. Congressional-Executive Commission on China also scheduled a hearing – occurring on 24 October – to receive recommendations on how the U.S. can take action to ensure Uyghur labor is removed from seafood supply chains.
+There was also a reaction from U.S. lawmakers, including U.S. Rep. Raul M. Grijalva and U.S. Rep. Jared Huffman, who called on the Customs and Border Patrol agency to use the full authority of the UFLPA to investigate the reports and enforce violations.
+The lawmakers also wrote to Secretary of Commerce Gina Raimondo and NOAA calling for action.
+The U.S. Congressional-Executive Commission on China also scheduled a hearing on 24 October to receive recommendations on how the U.S. can take action to ensure Uyghur labor is removed from seafood supply chains.

 The swift reaction of many companies, Oceana Campaign Director Max Valentine told SeafoodSource, was heartening and evidence that companies in the seafood industry are striving to improve labor issues in the supply chain.